semgrep/semgrep-docs/docs/semgrep-cloud-platform/user-management.md

 ## Setting a default role

-Organizations start with a default role of `admin`
+Organizations start with a default role of `admin`.

 To change this, perform the following steps: